 General Information/ Overview/ Abstract

 The purpose of this document aims to give an overarching view of the label generation rules for the Chinese Script (Hani) including rationale behind the design decisions taken.
 This includes a discussion of the relevant features of the script, the communities and languages using it, as well as the process and methodology used and information of the contributors.
-The formal specification of the LGR can be found in the accompanying XML document: 
+The formal specification of the LGR can be found in the accompanying XML document:

 Proposed-LGR-Hani-20171205.xml

-Labels for testing can be found in the accompanying text document: 
+Labels for testing can be found in the accompanying text document:

 Labels-Hani-20171205.txt

+[Other files accompanying this document must be listed here, including the filenames for the appendices, if they are to remain in separate files.]

 Script for which the LGR is proposed